 Understand the objectives

-Most business cases start as a business idea validated with some market research, anecdotal customer evidence or your gut feel.
+Most business cases start as a business idea validated with some market research, anecdotal customer evidence, or gut feel.
 The first step is to find an executive sponsor who cares about your success and who can provide guidance and support throughout the project.
 Your next step is to find out what has to be done by when, the scope and constraints you have to work within, and the process to follow.
 The output of this stage should be a plan that shows how you will develop and deliver the final business case.
 You may have to do this yourself, or if you are lucky, you may have a project manager to support you.

 To build the plan, you need to be able to answer the following questions: